2 August 2023 -

 Hybrid de novo genome assembly – Nanopore and Illumina

+Workshop outlineMost modern bioinformatic analyses are not possible without high-quality reference genomes.
+They are the backbone that supports current and future discoveries, and our collection of complete genome sequences are one of humanity’s greatest achievements.
 Performing de novo assembly is easier than ever thanks to advances in long read sequencing and platforms such as Galaxy which enable bioinformatics workflows for non-coders.
 In this tutorial we will use the web-based analysis platform “Galaxy” to create a high-quality assembly of a Bacillus Subtilis strain.
 The software tools “Flye” and then “Pilon” will be used to perform the assembly and subsequent error correction to improve the accuracy of assembled contigs.
 You will learn how to will visualize input read sets and the assemblies produced at each stage and assess the quality of the final assembly.
 The training material used in this workshop is freely available here.

 Tools UsedGalaxy, Flye, Pilon

 Learning objectivesBy the end of this training, participants will be able to:

 - Understand how Nanopore and Illumina reads can be used together to produce a high quality genome assembly

 - Be familiar with genome assembly and polishing programs

 - Be able to perform de novo assembly using Nanopore and Illumina reads!

 Eligibility:This FREE workshop is available to staff and students at The University of Melbourne and its affiliated institutes only.
 You must register for this event using an affiliated institutional email address or your registration may be cancelled.